robocup-logistics/mongodb-backend/README.md

 # mongodb-backend

-A MongoDB backend to retrieve game reports of the RoboCup Logitics League.
+A MongoDB backend to retrieve RoboCup Logitics Leagu game reports.
 Used by the official RoboCup Logistics League web frontend.

 ## Requirements

-- `Node.js` [Download](https://nodejs.org/en/download/current) and install
+- [Download](https://nodejs.org/en/download/current) and install `Node.js`.
+For
-  Nde.js.
-For most Linux versions, preferably install Node.js via your package manager instead, for Fedora this is
+  most Linux versions, preferably install Node.js via your package manager instead, see this command for Fedora:

   ```
   dnf install nodejs
   ```

-- `yarn`
-  Install `yarn` with npm (which should come preinstalled with Node.js)
+- Install `yarn` with npm (which should come preinstalled with Node.js)

   ```
   npm install --g yarn